The Vampire was old, and no longer beautiful. In common with all

 He stood, the warm and vital hand on his neck, and waited.

-"All right," said the voice, which was masculine and young and with some other elusive quality to it.
-"Now let me have your wallet."
+"All right," said the voice, which was masculine and young and with

 The old man spoke in a faltering tone, very foreign, very fearful.
 "I have-no wallet."